chrahunt/dotfiles/emacs/README.md

 then in emacs, execute `SPC f e D` to diff the template with the customized file and pull in any new parts.

+## doom

+When the repository is initially cloned and deployed, start a new shell and run `doom install`.

+To use doom-based configuration, run emacs with `--with-profile doom`.

 ## org note setup